-- 3.10.1 With the exception of engine airboxes, intake manifold shrouds joining directly the engine airbox with the bodywork and rear view mirrors (including their supports), no part of the bodywork lying 280mm forward of the rear wheel centre line and more than 550mm above the reference plane may project more than 310mm each side of the car centre line. - 3.10.2 With the exception of engine airbox and the associated intake manifold shroud, any vertical to the reference plane cross section of the bodywork which is taken normal to the car centre line within a volume defined by a plane vertical to the reference plane and normal to the car centre line and 330mm forward of the rear wheel centre line, a plane vertical to the reference plane and normal to the car centre line and 650mm forward of the rear edge of the cockpit entry template as described in Drawing 1.1, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane the reference plane and a plane 550mm above the reference plane must form one continuous line on its external surface with a radius of no less than 75mm.
+- 3.10.1 With the exception of engine airboxes, intake manifold shrouds joining directly the engine airbox with the bodywork and rear view mirrors (including their supports), no part of the bodywork lying 280mm forward of the rear wheel centre line and more than 550mm above the reference plane may project more than 310mm each side of the car centre line. - 3.10.2 With the exception of engine airbox and the associated intake manifold shroud, any vertical to the reference plane cross section of the bodywork which is taken normal to the car centre line within a volume defined by a plane vertical to the reference plane and normal to the car centre line and 330mm forward of the rear wheel centre line, a plane vertical to the reference plane and normal to the car centre line and 650mm forward of the rear edge of the cockpit entry template as described in Drawing 1.1, a plane vertical to the reference plane and 310mm parallel to the car centre line, a plane vertical to the reference plane and 650mm parallel to the car centre line, a plane 100mm above the reference plane and a plane 550mm above the reference plane must form one continuous line on its external surface with a radius of no less than 75mm.
 Within the described volumes devices in order to keep the floor in the correct position are permitted as long as the cross section of these devices is circular or rectangular.

-The surfaces lying within this volume, which are situated more than 335mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.8.1) or contain any vertical surfaces which lie normal to the car centre line.
+The surfaces lying within this volume, which are situated more than 335mm forward of the rear wheel centre line, must not contain any apertures (other than those permitted by Article 3.10.3) or contain any vertical surfaces which lie normal to the car centre line.

-- 3.10.3 Once the relevant bodywork surfaces are defined in accordance with Article 3.10, apertures may be added for the following purposes only : - A single aperture either side of the car centre line for the purpose of the exhaust exit.
+- 3.10.3 Once the relevant bodywork surfaces are defined in accordance with Article 3.10, apertures may be added for the following purposes only: - a) A single aperture either side of the car centre line for the purpose of the exhaust exit.
 The bodywork edge of this aperture may have a maximum distance of 10mm to any point lying on the circumference of the exhaust pipe. - b) Rectangular apertures either side of the car centre line for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
 No such aperture may have an area greater than 5,000mm2 when projected onto the surface itself.
 No point of such an aperture may be more than 100mm from any other point on the aperture.

-3.11 Height between the rear wheels :
+3.11 Height between the rear wheels: